Glaser Safety Slug: History

-The original round was a hand-made hollow point bullet filled with No. 12 birdshot (0.05 in) with a flat polymer cap.
+The original round was a hand-made hollow-point bullet filled with No. 12 birdshot (0.05 in) with a flat polymer cap.
 To improve ballistic performance, a polymer-tipped round ball was introduced in 1987, and the current compressed core form was first sold in 1988.
 The formulation of the polymer was also changed in 1994 to improve fragmentation reliability.

 Performance

 The company produces bullets in calibers from .25 to .45 for pistols and from .223 to .30-06 for rifles.
 Each caliber comes in two forms, "blue" and "silver", the latter having greater penetrating power due to the use of no. 6 birdshot rather than no. 12.

 The projectile in the cartridge is of a lighter weight than more conventional types of cartridges and so the projectiles exit the bore at significantly higher muzzle velocities.
 The current bullet has a stable core of compressed lead shot.
 On impact, the bullet fractures along manufactured stress lines in the jacket—imparting all the bullet's energy very quickly rather than over-penetrating a target or ricocheting on a miss.
-The light weight and fragility of the projectile make it unsuitable for long-range firing or against protected targets.
+The light weight and fragility of the projectile make it unsuitable for open field long-range firing or against heavily guarded targets.

 The bullet design can produce deep wounds while failing to pass through structural barriers thicker than drywall or sheet metal.
-These qualities make it less likely to strike unintended targets, such as people in another room during an indoor shooting.
-Also, when it strikes a hard surface from which a solid bullet would glance off, it fragments into tiny, light pieces and creates much less ricochet danger.
+These qualities make it less likely to strike unintended targets (for example, bystanders in another room) during indoor combat.
+Also, when it strikes a hard surface from which a solid bullet would glance off, it fragments into tiny light pieces, creating less ricochet danger.